 This document covers how to deploy ScaleGrid Enterprise on your on-premises VMware® infrastructure.
-If you are looking to deploy on the cloud, please refer to our ScaleGrid Enterprise Quick Start Guide instead.
+If you are looking to deploy on the cloud, or need a multi-node highly available setup, please refer to our ScaleGrid Enterprise Quick Start Guide instead.

 You will need VMware vCenter® 6.7 or later to deploy the ScaleGrid Enterprise VMware vSphere® vApp™ on your setup.
 Please ensure the following requirements can be met before attempting to deploy the OVA.

 - 120 GB free space on a datastore of your choice

 - An NFS share, to be mounted on the deployed VM, for nightly backup of ScaleGrid Enterprise Server’s database.
 At least 70GB free space must be available on this backup server.

 It is important to secure the ScaleGrid Enterprise node(s).
 We recommend you lock down access using firewall rules, and any other network security features you use.

 The ScaleGrid server requires ports used by the following services to be opened/enabled:

 |TCP 443||Used for HTTPS access to the web UI.
 Needs to be open to all clients that wish to access the ScaleGrid UI.|

 |All deployed database servers need to be able to reach back to the ScaleGrid Enterprise Server on these ports.|

 WARNING: If you plan to deploy database servers on a different network, please ensure appropriate routing.